curiousoffice/playbook/README.rst

 inheritance of bosses and direct reports.

 We avoid having private conversations about each other or clients.
-Instead, we talk in person, and use tools such as Slack, JIRA and GitLab to communicate openly within a project, within sophilabs, and publicly.
+Instead, we talk in person, and use tools such as Slack, Jira and GitLab to communicate openly within a project, within sophilabs, and publicly.

 We prefer open offices where everyone can see each other, encouraging people to collaborate spontaneously but still maintaining a quiet work environment.
 We say, “Work comfortably while keeping the stillness of a library”.
 There are many places for entertainment so you can rest when you need to without disturbing your teammates.

 Our standards are very high, and bringing on a new team member requires a